why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ???+ info
     After the installation you will want to switch between Leap and whichever operating system you're using.
 Refer to your machine's manufacturer for instructions.
 If your machine had Windows preinstalled, use [these instructions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) to learn how to reboot to your UEFI.
 From there you will be able to select the desired boot destination.

-#### Installing Leap alongside preexistent macOS partitions
+#### Installing Leap alongside pre-existent macOS partitions
-The installation process for Mac users interested in dual-booting Leap alongside their mac OS partitions is simple:
+The installation process for Mac users interested in dual-booting Leap alongside their macOS partitions is simple:

 <u>Step by step: Expert partitioning for Mac</u>